LSBU banner

 Interview with Dr Daniel Kolubinski

-Dan is a Lecturer in the Division of Psychology, School of Applied Sciences.
+Dan is a Lecturer in the Division of Psychology in the School of Applied Sciences in LSBU.
 He specialises in the field of mental health, and his main research focus is on the study of metacognition and self-critical rumination.

-Dan’s talk will focus on learning to understand our own self critical thoughts, commonly referred to using the term ‘imposter syndrome’ and will share some tools to help manage our own self critic!
+Dan’s talk focused on learning to understand our own self-critical thoughts, commonly referred to by using the term “imposter syndrome" and he shared some tools to help us manage our own self-criticism!

 Can you start by telling our audience how you came to work in this field?

-I have always had an interest in the way that the mind works and a passion for helping others.
-Working with clients on a range of depression and anxiety issues, I have found that self-criticism, self-esteem and the fear of being caught out as an imposter is something that is fundamental to many mood and anxiety disorders.
+I have always had an interest in the way that the mind works, and a passion for helping others.
+Working with clients on a range of depression and anxiety issues, I have found that self-criticism, self-esteem and the fear of being caught out as an imposter is some things that are fundamental to many mood and anxiety disorders.

 To some people, there might not be such an obvious link between sustainability and wellbeing.
 What does this mean to you?